12 Dating Photo Tips That Tripled Match Rates (2026 Data)

 Hinge treats your first photo differently than other apps.
 It displays as your "cover" photo in the Discover feed, taking up most of the screen before someone scrolls into your profile.
 That makes your lead photo more important on Hinge than on Bumble or Tinder.

-Here is the order that works best:
+Here is the short version that works best:

 Slot one: your best face photo.
 Clear, well-lit, smiling, just you.
 This is your cover image.
-Shoot in natural light, ideally golden hour or open shade.
-No sunglasses, no hats, no group crops.

 Slot two: full-body or activity shot.
 Show what you actually look like and what you do.
-Hiking, cooking, playing guitar, anything that tells a story.

 AI Dating Photos vs Professional Photography